| Introduction Hapkido is a complete art of self-defense. A

 of self-confidence, self-control of both mind and body, and spiritual

 fulfillment are just some of the benefits of studying Hapkido.
+In Hapkido, linear techniques form a solid base upon

 which the skill of circular techniques can be developed.
 Everything is